Article

 Top 5 indirect tax challenges and tips for manufacturers

-The material impact of indirect taxes – such as sales and use tax, value-added tax (VAT), and goods and services tax (GST) – at scale can be staggering.
+At scale, the material impact of indirect taxes — such as sales and use tax, value-added tax (VAT), and goods and services tax (GST) — can be staggering.
 Most manufacturing companies aren’t tracking this impact and could be losing money as a result.
-If you aren’t tracking your indirect tax spend, you can refer to our article: tips on how manufacturers can avoid overpayments on vendor-charged tax.
+If you aren’t tracking your indirect tax spend, you can refer to our article, “6 questions for manufacturers to reduce sales tax overpayments.”

-Overpaying taxes by not checking tax charged by your suppliers is just giving money away.
-Underpaying taxes or recovering excess input taxes because your supplier didn’t charge you the right tax can lead to tax penalties and interest payments.
+Overpaying taxes by not checking the tax charged by your suppliers is just giving money away.
+Underpaying or recovering excess input taxes because your supplier didn’t charge you the correct tax can lead to penalties and interest payments.
 Supplier tax issues also result in missed prompt payment discounts, supplier frustration, and possible friction.
 You can avoid overpayments, underpayments, inaccurate input tax recovery, and supplier issues when you understand how to optimize your indirect tax processes.
-Here we explore five common indirect tax challenges for manufacturers and tips on how to overcome them.
+Here, we explore five common indirect tax challenges for manufacturers and tips on overcoming them.

-Manufacturing challenge #1: Accurately tracking and reporting indirect taxes and their impact to the overall business
+Manufacturing challenge #1: Accurately tracking and reporting indirect taxes and their impact on the overall business

-Indirect taxes, which are charged on consumption (e.g. how a product will be used) and often involve multiple jurisdictions, can be particularly difficult and cumbersome to manage.
+Indirect taxes, which are charged on consumption — how a product will be used — and often involve multiple jurisdictions, can be particularly difficult and cumbersome to manage.
 The complexity increases as tax regulations become more complicated and manufacturing supply chains expand across jurisdictions.
-With manufacturing tax rules constantly evolving, even the savviest of tax professionals will find indirect tax compliance a challenge.
+With constantly evolving manufacturing tax rules, even the savviest of tax professionals will find indirect tax compliance challenging.
 There are also significant cost and tax compliance consequences.
 When companies get it wrong, they risk losing huge sums of money in hidden overpayments or, in the case of tax audits, they need to pay not only the underpayment amount but also interest and penalties.
 For some, this can add up to millions of dollars.

 Manufacturing challenge #2: Avoiding tax penalties due to incorrect vendor-charged taxes and vendor VAT treatments